A beginner's guide to energy infrastructure

 Choosing an Indexed Product

-- Objectivity – An index provider may be tempted to include certain EI companies for subjective reasons: a personal investment, a relationship with the management team, or to juice returns on a stock already included in an actively managed fund.
+- Objectivity – An index provider may be tempted to include certain energy infrastructure companies for subjective reasons: a personal investment, a relationship with the management team, or to juice returns on a stock already included in an actively managed fund.
 For each index, there should be rules in place to prevent personal opinions and emotions from impacting the construction and rebalancing of the index.
-Having a codified set of rules that is transparent and freely available to the public, as well as prohibiting index committee members from taking positions in individual EI companies in their personal accounts, all help maintain objectivity.
+Having a codified set of rules that is transparent and freely available to the public, as well as prohibiting index committee members from taking positions in individual energy infrastructure companies in their personal accounts, all help maintain objectivity.
 Additionally, indexing firms should be careful to avoid conflicts of interest with actively managed investments.